Alma Rosé

-Alma Maria Rosé (3 November 1906 – 4/5 April 1944) was an Austrian and Jewish violinist.
-Her uncle was the composer Gustav Mahler.
-She was deported by the Nazis to the concentration camp at Auschwitz-Birkenau.
-There, for 10 months, she directed the Women's Orchestra of Auschwitz.
-As director, Rosé held the status of kapo of the music block.
+Alma Maria Rosé (3 November 1906 – 4/5 April 1944) was an Austrian violinist and conductor.
+In July 1943, Rosé was deported to Auschwitz-Birkenau.
+Rosé directed the Women's Orchestra of Auschwitz and was the Kapo of the music block.

-Rosé died in the concentration camp of a sudden illness, possibly food poisoning.
-Her experiences in the camp were depicted in Playing for Time.

 Early years

-Alma Rosé's father was the violinist Arnold Rosé (né Rosenblum) who was the leader of the Vienna Philharmonic Orchestra for 50 years: from 1881 to 1931 as well as leader of the Vienna State Opera orchestra and leader of the legendary Rosé String Quartet.
-Her mother, Justine, was Gustav Mahler's sister.
-Alma was named for her uncle Gustav's wife, Alma Mahler (née Schindler).

-Marriage

-Alma grew up to be a violinist.
-In 1930 she married the Czech violinist Váša Příhoda.
-In 1935 the marriage was dissolved.
+Alma Rosé was born on 3 November 1906 in Vienna, Austria-Hungary (present-day, Austria) to Arnold Rosé, a violinist, and Justine Rosé-Mahler.
+Rosé's older brother was the composer and conductor Alfred Rosé.
+The Rosé family were secular Jews.

+Through her mother Rosé was the niece of Gustav Mahler and Alma Mahler.

 Career

-Rosé had a highly successful career.
+On 29 July 1922, at age 15, Rosé made her violin soloist debut.
 In 1932 she founded the woman's orchestra, Die Wiener Walzermädeln (The Waltzing Girls of Vienna).
 The concertmistress was Anny Kux, a friend.
 The ensemble played to a very high standard, undertaking concert tours in Austria, Germany, Czechoslovakia, and Poland.

-Escape from the Nazis and final arrest
+Persecution

-After the annexation of Austria with Germany in 1938 Alma and her father Arnold, also a famous violin virtuoso, managed to escape to London.
+In 1938, following the annexation of Austria into Nazi Germany, Rosé and her father fled to London.
 She went on her own to the Netherlands where she believed she could resume her musical career.

 When the Germans occupied the Netherlands, she was trapped.
 A fictitious marriage to a Dutch engineer named August van Leeuwen Boomkamp did not protect her; nor did her nominal status as a Christian convert.
 She fled to France, but in late 1942 when she tried to escape to neutral Switzerland, she was arrested by the Gestapo.
 After several months in the internment camp of Drancy, she was deported in July 1943 to the concentration camp at Auschwitz.